-In situ recovery (ISR) is the chemical process of extracting minerals from the host rock underground through the utilisation of specially designed wellfields.
+In situ recovery (ISR) - the chemical process of extracting minerals from the host rock underground through utilisation of specially designed wellfields.
 Where the ore exists in an underground aquifer, as is the case at Four Mile, oxygen and a weak acid mining solution is pumped through the ore body to dissolve the uranium minerals.
-The dissolved uranium is then pumped to the surface, where it is loaded onto resin at the Beverley North Pannikan plant before being transferred to the Beverley Processing Plant for further processing via the iron exchange (IX) process, dried and packaged for export.
+The dissolved uranium is then pumped to the surface, loaded onto resin at the Beverley North Pannikan plant then transferred to the Beverley Processing Plant for further processing via the iron exchange (IX) process, dried and packaged for export.

 Mining lease (ML) 6402

-Information about the Four Mile Uranium Mine tenements via the South Australian Resources Information Gateway (SARIG).
+Information about Four Mile Uranium Mine tenements is available via the South Australian Resources Information Gateway (SARIG)

 Resource estimates and production estimates